Ichhadhari/Projects/README.md

 # My Projects

-This repositories for my project work
+This repositories for All type project work